 Applicability to EPS:

-The UAS Authentication and Authorization procedure shown in Figure 6.X.2-1 and described in this section can be applicable to EPS, with the adaptation of MME instead of AMF, with the HSS/AuC instead of UDM.
-Further, an EPS authentication is run using EPS AKA as primary condition (instead of primary authentication) before trigerring a UAS authentication and authorization.
+The UAS Authentication and Authorization procedure shown in Figure 6.7.2-1 and described in this section can be applicable to EPS, with the adaptation of MME instead of AMF, with the HSS/AuC instead of UDM.
+Further, an EPS authentication is run using EPS AKA as primary condition (instead of primary authentication) before triggering a UAS authentication and authorization.
 UFES can act as a UAS control function in the 3GPP network.

 6.7.3 Solution evaluation